Rheumatoid Arthritis (cont.)

 Increase physical activity.

-- Exercise is a very important part of a complete treatment plan for rheumatoid arthritis.
+- Exercise is a very important part of a complete treatment plan for rheumatoid arthritis, particularly once the joint inflammation is controlled.

 Protect the joints.